Conformal inference for cell type annotation with graph-structured constraints: Introduction

-These scenarios highlight the differing levels of information conveyed by point predictions.
-Relying on a single label in each case can be problematic, as it does not accurately reflect the underlying uncertainties or complexities.

-Finally, this approach overlooks the inherent relationships among cells, which are encoded as graph-structured constraints available through the Cell Ontology \citep[][see panel (b) of Figure \ref{fig:tree} for an example]{diehl2016cell}.
-The directed acyclic graph (DAG) provided by the Cell Ontology serves as an excellent framework for testing and validating our approach.

-We will demonstrate the potential of our strategy through applications to two publicly available datasets.
-First, we will use spatial transcriptomics data available through the \textit{MerfishData Bioconductor} package \citep*{merfish}.
+We illustrate our approach and demonstrate its potential through applications to two publicly available datasets.
+First, we will use spatial transcriptomics data available as part of the \textit{MerfishData Bioconductor} package \citep{merfish}.
 Then, we will emulate a more realistic setting by applying our method to single-cell RNA-seq COVID-19 patient data from \cite{stephenson2021single}.

-The rest of this article is organized as follows: Section \ref{sec:confinf} provides an overview of conformal inference and introduces our method.
-In Section \ref{sec:dis_shift}, we discuss the problem of distributional shift and propose a strategy to address it.
-Sections \ref{sec:case1} and \ref{sec:case2} detail the application of our approach to the Merfish dataset and the COVID-19 dataset, respectively.